AuthentiqID/authentiq-docs/docs/index.md

 Scopes can also be marked to *require a signature* from an externally trusted party.
 In fact, Authentiq is acting as a signature provider for the email and phone scopes, handling the confirmation of email addresses and phone number using a one-time verification code sent by email or text message.

-> Developers will be able to register their own signature providers soon.
+Developers will be able to register their own signature providers soon.
+{: class="alert alert-success" role="alert" }

 ### Functional scopes